The Best of Both Worlds

 2. Xert EBC Workout with Zwift

 This option allows you to leverage the benefits of Xert’s SMART workout functionality, including variable power and variable duration workouts.
 With this option, Xert will control your smart trainer, while Zwift will only be paired to your Power Meter & HRM (if applicable).
 To use this option, you will need to perform the workout from one of Xert’s players: Xert Player for ConnectIQ, Xert EBC for Android, or Xert EBC for iOS.
 You can even overlay the data from Xert’s remote player around the Zwift app on your PC.
-If you don’t have a smart trainer, follow the instructions for athlete-controlled workouts farther below.

 Next, you will want to make sure Zwift is in windowed mode – this is necessary if you wish to overlay the Xert Remote Player.
 On MacOSX, move the mouse cursor to the top-left of the screen and click the green circle to make sure you’re not in ‘full screen’.
 For Zwift on Windows, under Settings > Screen Mode select Windowed and not Full Screen.